Gilbert Waterhouse: Early life

 Waterhouse was born the third child of seven at Chatham Kent on 22 January 1883.
 His father was a shipbroker.
 He was educated at Bancroft's School from 1894–1900 and then at the University of London.
 At the time of the UK 1901 national census, the family were living in East London, where Gilbert's occupation, aged 18, was given as a ship's draughtsman.
 He later qualified as an architect (RIBA) and gave his profession as "architect-surveyor" when he enlisted in the army on 8 September 1914.
 One of his architectural projects is recorded here.

 Army service

-Waterhouse enlisted after the outbreak of World War I as a private, aged 31, in the 18th Battalion Royal Fusiliers.
-He applied for a commission in April 1915, and became an officer in May 1915, when he was posted as a second lieutenant to the 3rd Battalion Essex Regiment at Harwich, a training unit for officers and soldiers.
+Waterhouse enlisted after the outbreak of World War I as a private, aged 31, in the 18th (Service) Battalion, Royal Fusiliers (1st Public Schools).
+He applied for a commission in April 1915, and became an officer in May 1915, when he was posted as a second lieutenant to the 3rd (Reserve) Battalion, Essex Regiment at Harwich, a training unit for officers and soldiers.
 His sonnet "Coming in splendour thro' the golden gate" appeared in The English Review in October 1915.

 It is not known when he was posted to 2nd Battalion Essex Regiment in France, but National Archive contain a telegram to his father, dated 25 February 1916, stating that Waterhouse has been "admitted to No 3 General Hospital Le Treport 22 Feb suffering from septic left arm, slight."